Follow this link to a Powerpoint file that provides more details, while we update this web page, as details emerge.

 LODGING FINANCIAL SUPPORT.
 We can support the travel of early career scholars, as well as international scholars and students.
 To apply for this support, you must first be registered for the conference and at the Lismore Hotel.
 Then, simply send an email to Dr. Schaetzl, requesting support and explaining your situation.
 Those receiving awards will have their lodging at the Lismore paid (up to five nights maximum).
 Preference will be given to those attendees who (1) are presenting papers, (2) are early career or international scholars/students, and/or (3) are scholars/students from underrepresented groups or nations.
-The amount of money we have for these awards is limited, and will be awarded on a first-come first-get basis.
+Funding for these awards is limited, and will be generally dispensed on a first-come first-get basis.